 They are weighted, so they always turn face up when you remove your feet from them.
 In addition, they have a textured surface and adjustable straps for improved foot stability.

 The Ativafit F8 upright bike includes a fitness monitor that offers several more functions than a basic model.
-For example, it has a pulse reading function and a target setting function.
+For example, it has a pulse reading and target setting functions.

-However, it does not have pre-set programs and is not compatible with any fitness apps.
+However, it does not have pre-set programs and is incompatible with fitness apps.
 It also has a device holder with a small shelf at the bottom of the monitor to place your smartphone or tablet.

 The fitness monitor features an LCD (without a backlight) that tracks time, distance, speed, calories burned, and pulse.
 It is not telemetric, though.
 Unfortunately, it can only read your pulse if you hold on to the HR pulse sensors integrated into the bike’s handlebars.
 Also, speed and distance are in metric units with no option for Imperial units.

 The Set button allows selecting workout goals for time, distance, and calories burned.
 The monitor will count down from the specified value until it reaches zero.
 And finally, the Reset button clears all the values to zero.